microsoft/fluentui/specs/makeStyles.md

 #### Limitations

 This approach looks good for style overrides, we are not sure this approach works the best for core component styles.
 Without that, we would have two different styling approaches in place.
-Although the object string concatenation is performant, it results in a lot of CSS code.
+Although the string concatenation is performant, it results in a lot of CSS code.

 ### v8 `makeStyles`